k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: monk meat-eating abuse incorrectly labeled as cannibalism
 - Fix: intervention earthquake should not blame player for monster deaths
+- Fix: use-after-free in potionhit() when thrown potion kills engulfer